 The award is part of the Civic Science Fellows programme, which invests in a cohort of leaders to foster new collaborations, allowing science and research to more meaningfully connect with diverse communities and our shared civic life.

-Hosted for 18 months by the University of Oregon’s Center for Science Communication Research (SCR), the Civic Science Storytelling Fellow will:
+Hosted for up to a year by the University of Oregon’s Center for Science Communication Research (SCR), the Civic Science Storytelling Fellow will:

 - Produce and curate a body of journalistic work reporting on civic science